Topl/BramblSc-docs/docs/Modules/Quivr/Verifier.md

 To verify the Proof's binding, the transactionBind within the Proof must match an expected binding that's created using the signable bytes of the transaction (given by `context`).

-> TODO: Update diagram

 ![diagram](./assets/Verifier_verifyHeight.png)

 ### Tests

-The testing procedure and vectors are provided in a [separate page](VerifierTests.md#prove-height-range-tests).
+The testing procedure and vectors are provided in a [separate page](VerifierTests.md#verify-height-range-tests).